Dr. Maliheh Ghajargar (maliheh.ghajargar@gmail.com)

 robots as ecological actors and mediators

-This theme focuses on robots as participants in ecological systems rather than as neutral tools.
+this theme focuses on robots as participants in ecological systems rather than as neutral tools.
 Contributions may explore how AI and robots mediate relationships between humans and environments—for example, in environmental literacy, restoration, or ecology [8].
 Topics include robots as sensing and storytelling agents [10]; robotic interventions that influence human ecological awareness; and design approaches that account for environmental agency, fragility, and temporal rhythms [6].
 Works that challenge anthropocentric assumptions and consider robots as actors embedded within multispecies assemblages are particularly encouraged.

 tangible and embodied interaction in natural environments

-This theme highlights embodied, sensory, and tangible modes of interaction between humans, robots, and environments.
+this theme highlights embodied, sensory, and tangible modes of interaction between humans, robots, and environments.
 Relevant work may explore how robots use sound, touch, movement, or material qualities to foster attentiveness to environmental rhythms such as weather, growth cycles, or animal activity.

 ethics, care, and multispecies perspectives in HRI

-This theme foregrounds ethical and political questions raised by the deployment of robots in natural environments [11].
+this theme foregrounds ethical and political questions raised by the deployment of robots in natural environments [11].
 Submissions may examine issues of care, responsibility, environmental impact, and power relations among humans, robots, and nonhuman life.
 Relevant topics include multispecies studies of HRI [12], posthuman and more-than-human perspectives [13], environmental justice, and the risks of technological solutionism in ecological contexts.
 Work that critically reflects on when not to deploy robots, or that explores refusal, restraint, and alternative futures, is welcome.

 design approaches, methods, and processes

 the theme invites alternative methodological contributions that explore research-through-design (RtD) [14], fieldwork, and creative practices for studying HRI in natural environments.
 This includes interactive prototypes, provotypes, installations, storytelling, and artistic interventions that imagine alternative futures for human–robot–nature relations [7].
-Such approaches expand what counts as knowledge production in RO-MAN, positioning design and making as critical tools for inquiry.
+Such approaches expand what counts as knowledge production in HRI, positioning design and making as critical tools for inquiry.

 _important dates

-• initial paper submission deadline: March 15, 2026
+• initial paper submission deadline: March 15, March 29, 2026

 • notification of acceptance: May 29, 2026